Available with Standard or Advanced license.

 Create a database connection, logging in as the postgres or sde user.

-- Connect to the database.
-In ArcMap, expand the Database Connections node in the Catalog tree in ArcMap and double-click Add Database Connection.
-In ArcGIS Pro, right-click the Databases folder in the Catalog pane and click New Database Connection.
+- Connect to the database by right-clicking the Databases folder in the Catalog pane and clicking New Database Connection.

 - Provide the information necessary to connect to your new database as a PostgreSQL superuser.